joesan/database-projects/power-plant-aggregator/README.md

 # power-plant-aggregator-database

-This project contains the DDL scripts to set up the database.
-Currently supported databases are H2 and MySQL
+This project contains the DDL scripts to set up the database for the (plant-aggregator project)[https://github.com/joesan/plant-aggregator] Currently supported databases are H2 and MySQL

 To checkout a single file